Doc077/melonly-php/README.md

 #### `/tests`

-This testing directory does not exist by default.
-It can be created by running command:
+This directory should contain test files.
+It does not exist by default but can be created by running command:

 ```shell
 > php melon test:template